hkayrad/omni-portfolio/README.md

 # ⚠️ DISCLAIMER: THIS APP WAS 100% VIBE CODED ⚠️

 > [!WARNING]
-> ### **✨ NOTICE: THIS APPLICATION WAS ENTIRELY VIBE CODED ✨**
+> ### ** NOTICE: THIS APPLICATION WAS ENTIRELY VIBE CODED **
-> Built with raw vibes, high-octane iteration, and AI pair-programming magic.
+> It has been build in my own free time and the purpose is to practice my promting skills.
-> Expect slick dark mode aesthetics, zero-lag metrics, and immaculate main-character portfolio tracking energy.
-Proceed with good vibes only! 🚀📈
+> Also I wanted an app to see all of my investments in one space.

 ---